-Candidates failing to submit within two years of completing their standard period of registration shall require permission from the Associate Dean (Research) to submit their thesis late.
+Candidates failing to submit within two years of completing their standard period of registration shall require permission from the Dean of the Graduate School on the recommendation of the Associate Dean (Research) of the School to submit their thesis late.
 Such permission shall only be granted in exceptional circumstances.
-Candidates shall apply to the Associate Dean (Research) at any time in the six months immediately preceding the completion of the two year period.
+Candidates shall apply for permission at any time in the six months immediately preceding the completion of the two year period.
 If such permission is granted the candidate shall have a maximum period of twelve months commencing from the end of the two year period in which to submit the thesis.
 The candidate shall be required to pay a fee throughout this period in addition to a late submission fee at a level to be determined by Council.